Flu/cplusplus-iterables/README.md

 ## Installation

-For now just take the files, add them to your project and include the main file like so:
+For now just take the files, add them to your project and include the main file like so (the others are included recursively):
 ```c++
 #include "cppit.cpp"
 ```